gsinclair/gsinclair.github.com/debuglog.markdown

 ### Motivation

 Debugging to a log file is very useful, even if your program doesn't do "logging" as such.
-Ages ago I released `dev-utils/debug` which did this and intended to do more.
+Years ago I released `dev-utils/debug` which did this and intended to do more.
 That's outdated now, only working on 1.8, so a revisit was worthwhile with a better name.
-(If anyone wants the old name for something else, they're welcome to it.)
+(If anyone wants the name `dev-utils` for something else, they're welcome to it.)

 ### Dependencies and requirements

-Debuglog does not depend on any other libraries and works in Ruby 1.8 and Ruby 1.9.
+Debuglog does not depend on any other libraries.
+It is tested on Ruby versions 1.8.\[67] and 1.9.\[123].
+It should continue to work on future 1.9 releases.

-Unit tests are implemented in [Attest](http://gsinclair.github.com/attest.html).
+Unit tests are implemented in [Whitestone](http://gsinclair.github.com/whitestone.html).

 ### Project details

 * Author: Gavin Sinclair (user name: `gsinclair`; mail server: `gmail.com`)
-* Date: July 2010
 * Licence: MIT licence
 * Project homepage: [http://gsinclair.github.com/debuglog.html][home]
 * Source code: [http://github.com/gsinclair/debuglog][code]